mikebharris/testcontainernetwork-go/README.md

 The tests can also be run directly from within an IDE, such as GoLand, by running the func _TestDockerContainerNetwork_ in [containers_test.go](containers_test.go).

 ## Using

+I have _playground_ project that makes extensive use of this library for running it's tests.
+See [CLAMS](https://github.com/mikebharris/CLAMS) for some relatively real-world, realistic examples of its use.

 ```go
 package main